 Now draw the pie chart using a compass, protractor, and straight edge.
 Technology is preferred.
 If you use technology, there is no need for the relative frequencies or the angles.

-You can use software to graph the pie chart.
-For this example, the result would look like:
+You can use R to graph the pie chart.
+In R, the commands would be: